PEFC invites stakeholders globally to give their feedback on the revised PEFC Chain of Custody and PEFC Trademarks standards.

 This standard covers the requirements for users of the PEFC trademarks (including both the PEFC logo and initials) to ensure their accurate, verifiable, relevant and non-misleading usage.
 The revised standard aims at strengthening the consistent use of our PEFC trademarks worldwide, while also making it easier for consumers to understand what the PEFC logo stands for.

 To ensure consistency, the PEFC Label Generator will become mandatory for the creation of all PEFC labels.
-This enables certified organizations to produce PEFC labels quickly and easily, while being assured of the correct technical specifications.
+This enables certified organisations to produce PEFC labels quickly and easily, while being assured of the correct technical specifications.
 Changes are also planned for the on product label, such as new requirements for the recycled label and a new “PEFC pure” label.

 While the new requirements make the use of our trademarks more robust, they also provide flexibility to PEFC trademarks users.
 The TM or R symbols would no longer be required alongside the PEFC logo or initials, and new label messages give non-certified companies, such as retailers, more options to communicate their commitment towards PEFC.